 - CORIAN™ Family of Systems is designed to detect, identify, track, and mitigate against UAS threats using precision neutralization techniques.
 This modular and scalable system-of-systems with interoperable fixed site, mobile, and dismounted form factors supports base defense, on-the-move and convoy protection, and squad-level operations.
 CORIAN FS (fixed site) provides the largest detection and mitigation ranges and has many unique capabilities that can be customized to fit the mission.
 CORIAN M (mobile) is a ruggedized, portable platform that is easily deployed on a vehicle or vessel, providing both ground and maritime convoy protection.
 CORIAN D (dismount) is the smallest backpackable C-UAS attack system available on the market and features the longest detection and mitigation range.
 CORIAN D surveys the environment to enable deployed units to counter UAS, WiFi, range extenders, data links, analog/digital video, and other signals of interest.

 - X-MADIS (eXpeditionary Mobile Air Defense Integrated System) is a fully integrated C-UAS system that detects, locates, tracks, identifies, and defeats sUAS.
-With an integrated all-threat tactical air surveillance radar, gyro-stabilized optical sensor (both electro optical and microwave infrared imagery), C2 interface and EW system, the X-MADIS provides a complete solution to combat the growing threat of hostile sUAS and near-peer air threats.
+With an integrated all-threat tactical air surveillance radar, gyro-stabilized imaging system (equipped with both electro-optical and infrared sensors), C2 interface, and EW system, the X-MADIS provides a complete solution to combat the growing threat of hostile sUAS and near-peer air threats.
 The X-MADIS offers unmatched on-the-move force protection and protection of fixed locations.
 Dozens of X-MADIS C-UAS systems are deployed and operational around the world, and are trusted to protect assets, people, and infrastructure.